danielbodnar/awesome-stars/BY-LANG.md

 ## Dockerfile

+- [pocketenv-io/pkgx](https://github.com/pocketenv-io/pkgx) - Deploy a new pkgx workspace on Pocketenv. pkgx is a blazingly fast, standalone, cross‐platform binary that runs anything
+- [tsirysndr/base-workspace](https://github.com/tsirysndr/base-workspace) - A reproducible dev workspace, built with docker, nix, pkgx, homebrew, vscode & terraform 🧑‍💻✨
+- [pocketenv-io/all](https://github.com/pocketenv-io/all) - A template workspace with homebrew, nix, devenv, devbox, flox and pkgx.
+It is a starting point for creating a new workspace.
 - [bbusse/swayvnc-firefox](https://github.com/bbusse/swayvnc-firefox) - Headless wayland browser vnc sessions in a container
 - [jrottenberg/ffmpeg](https://github.com/jrottenberg/ffmpeg) - Docker build for FFmpeg on Ubuntu / Alpine / Centos / Scratch / nvidia / vaapi
 - [ravens/docker-vyos](https://github.com/ravens/docker-vyos) - VyOS inside a container.